 Helsinki Metropolia University Students Learn Microwave Amplifier Design Using AWR Software

 Helsinki Metropolia University of Applied Sciences (UAS) is the largest UAS in Finland.
 Founded in 2008 as the result of the merger of two universities in the Helsinki region, the Helsinki Metropolia UAS has almost 17,000 students, of which approximately 50 percent study programs in electrical engineering and automation technology.
-The students in the degree program select electronics, automation technology, or electrical power engineering studies as their major and all the electronics students use NI AWR software, in at least one of their courses.
+The students in the degree program select electronics, automation technology, or electrical power engineering studies as their major and all the electronics students use AWR software, in at least one of their courses.

 The Design Challenge